-The MOVES2014a speed-sensitive Freeway and Arterial drive cycle emissions factors were applied to the freeway and non-freeway (excluding Ramps) functional classifications.
-Ramp drive-cycle emissions factors were modeled using arterial (unrestricted access) drive-cycle emission rates (because MOVES2014a does not provide ramp specific emission factors).
+The MOVES2014a speed-sensitive Freeway and Arterial drive cycle emissions factors were applied to the freeway and non-freeway (excluding Ramps) functional classifications, respectively, and the MOVES2014a Ramp drive-cycle emissions factors were applied to the Ramp functional classification.

 TTI provided emissions estimates for 13 vehicle types in the typical summary form of hourly totals by county and road type as well as 24-hour totals.
 The MOVES2014a commands/inputs are located in Appendix I.